jkodner18/jkodner18.github.io/fieldwork.md

 All of these resources can be found on [_Mini Buleku_](https://minibuleku.github.io/) (lit.
 'My Dictionary'), a website I developed to make our collaborations available to the community of speakers in China.
 Our work has been financially supported through the [Language Legacies Grant](http://www.endangeredlanguagefund.org/ll_2022.html) with the Endangered Language Fund, along with internal grants at UC Irvine.

-In addition to my documentation work, I've worked with speakers of Manchu to research and collect data on converbs constructions, which I discuss in my proceedings for _SICOGG 24_.
-Among the topics I’m interested in investigating further are: the syntax-prosody of converbs, the phonetics/phonology of vowel harmony, and the syntax of case markers in Manchu.
+In terms of my theoretical research, I've worked with speakers of Manchu to research and collect data on converbs constructions, which I discuss in my proceedings for _SICOGG 24_.
+Among the theoretical topics I’m interested in investigating further in the language are: the syntax-prosody of converbs, vowel harmony, case markers, and the causative-passive correlation.
 <br>

 ### Atayal